 Expanding the idea of Gesher to St. Louis’ musical community, the festival invites musicians from around the country to join St. Louis musicians, thus enriching the artistic fabric of St. Louis through the synergy of new creative collaborations.
 Festival artists include members of many of the nation’s top symphony orchestras, chamber music ensembles, and university faculties, and are winners of major musical awards including the Grammys and top prize in the Concert Artists Guild Competition.

-The Gesher Music Festival, a project of the New Jewish Theater and a program of the St. Louis Jewish Community Center is presented by the Silk Foundation,.
+The Gesher Music Festival, a program of the St. Louis Jewish Community Center is presented by the Silk Foundation,.